-- Importing the plan will automatically enable it, and enable its forms for web services.
+- Importing the plan automatically enables it, and enable its forms for web services.

 The form uses the default recipients specified on the Layout tab to determine who to notify about an incoming alert.

-- On the Forms tab, click Edit> Layout.
+- On the Forms tab, beside the form, click Edit > Layout.